Dear readers of ADxS.org, please forgive the disruption.

 Natural killer cells.

-IL-1Ra (as well as anti-inflammatory cytokines such as IL-10) suppresses symptoms mediated by IL-1.
-IL-1-Ra avoids the reduction of social behavior by IL-1beta, but not the reduction of body weight by IL-1beta in rats.84
+IL-1Ra (as well as anti-inflammatory cytokines such as IL-10) prevents the symptoms mediated by IL-1.
+IL-1-Ra prevents the reduction of social behavior by IL-1beta, but not the reduction of body weight by IL-1beta in rats.84

-Alcohol consumption (to 1.2 per mille) increased IL-1Ra levels within 2 hours and for at least another 10 hours, whereas alcohol was completely cleared within 10 hours.50
+Alcohol consumption (to 1.2 per mille) increases the IL-1Ra values within 2 hours and for at least another 10 hours, while the alcohol was completely broken down within 10 hours.50

-High IL-6, IL-1beta, and IL-1-RA levels correlate with decreased connectivity between
+High IL-6, IL-1beta and IL-1-RA levels correlate with reduced connectivity between

-To mild stress, healthy subjects with a low cortisol stress response showed higher stress responses of IL-6 and IL-1ra in blood than those with a high cortisol stress response.
-At the same time, subjects with a low cortisol stress response showed lower heart rate variability, indicating poorer stress processing by the autonomic nervous system.85ADHD-HI is often associated with a flattened cortisol stress response, and ADHD-I is very often associated with an exaggerated cortisol stress response.
+In response to mild stress, healthy subjects with a low cortisol stress response showed higher stress responses of IL-6 and IL-1ra in the blood than those with a high cortisol stress response.
+At the same time, subjects with a low cortisol stress response showed lower heart rate variability, indicating poorer stress processing by the autonomic nervous system.85ADHD-HI is often associated with a flattened cortisol stress response, while ADHD-I is very often associated with an elevated cortisol stress response.

-IL-2 and IL-4 combined induce glucocorticoid resistance in T cells by significantly decreasing the affinity of the glucocorticoid receptor for its ligand.8889 In addition, conversion of cortisol to less active or inactive metabolites decreases glucocorticoid sensitivity of immune system cells to glucocorticoids.90
+IL-2 and IL-4 combined induce glucocorticoid resistance in T cells by significantly reducing the affinity of the glucocorticoid receptor for its ligand.8889 In addition, the conversion of cortisol into less active or inactive metabolites reduces the glucocorticoid sensitivity of immune system cells to glucocorticoids.90

-IL-2 chronically given impairs working memory62 and memory function because IL-2 increases dopamine release and there are particularly large numbers of IL-2 receptors in the hippocampus.61
+Chronic administration of IL-2 impairs working memory62 and memory function because IL-2 increases the release of dopamine and the hippocampus contains a particularly large number of IL-2 receptors.61

-Within a group of children with ADHD, decreased TNF-α and IL-2 plasma levels correlated with higher levels of oppositional defiant behavior, while higher IL-2 plasma levels correlated with decreased reaction time.93
+Within a group of children with ADHD, reduced TNF-α and IL-2 plasma levels correlated with higher levels of oppositional defiant behavior, while higher IL-2 plasma levels correlated with reduced reaction time.93

-Activation of effector T cells (TH cells) during stress can have inhibitory effects on depressive and anxiety behaviors in mice by activating IL-4.
-TH cells in the meninges produce IL-4, which has anti-inflammatory effects and stimulates the production of growth factors in the brain that support neuronal plasticity and resilience.94
+The activation of effector T cells (TH cells) during stress can have an inhibitory effect on depressive and anxious behavior in mice by activating IL-4.
+TH cells in the meninges produce IL-4, which has an anti-inflammatory effect and stimulates the production of growth factors in the brain that support neuronal plasticity and resilience.94

 IL-4 and IL-10 inhibit the activity of TH-1 cells and macrophages.49

-IL-2 and IL-4 combined induce glucocorticoid resistance in T cells by significantly decreasing the affinity of the glucocorticoid receptor for its ligand.8889 In addition, conversion of cortisol to less active or inactive metabolites decreases glucocorticoid sensitivity of immune system cells to glucocorticoids.90
+IL-2 and IL-4 combined induce glucocorticoid resistance in T cells by significantly reducing the affinity of the glucocorticoid receptor for its ligand.8889 In addition, the conversion of cortisol into less active or inactive metabolites reduces the glucocorticoid sensitivity of immune system cells to glucocorticoids.90

 1.2.3.4.
 Serum IL-4 probably not elevated in ADHD¶

-IL-6 (and even more so IL-6-related cardiotrophin-1, CT-1) decrease BH4 levels.8 BH4 is an enzyme required for the synthesis of serotonin, dopamine, and norepinephrine.
-A decrease in BH4 causes decreased serotonin and dopamine levels.
+IL-6 (and even more so the IL-6-related cardiotrophin-1, CT-1) reduce BH4 levels.8 BH4 is an enzyme required for the synthesis of serotonin, dopamine and noradrenaline.
+A reduction in BH4 results in reduced serotonin and dopamine levels.

-IL-6 and sIL-6R (on an administration of interferon alpha) did not correlate with increased depression scores according to the MADRS.
-Changes in IL-6 day course had no effect on behavior.25
+IL-6 and sIL-6R (following administration of interferon-alpha) did not correlate with increased depression levels according to the MADRS.
+Changes in daily IL-6 levels had no effect on behavior.25

-A strong IL-6 elevation is neurophysiologically associated with95
+A strong increase in IL-6 is neurophysiologically associated with95

 Increased activity within the subgenual anterior cingulate cortex (sACC) (a region implicated in the etiology of depression) during emotion appraisal

-The stress response of TNF-α, IL-6, and CRP is higher in depressed than in nondepressed individuals.96
+The stress response of TNF-α, IL-6 and CRP is higher in people with depression than in those without.96

-The strong IL-6 elevation is neurophysiologically associated with95
+The strong increase in IL-6 is neurophysiologically associated with95

-High IL-6, IL-1beta, and IL-1-RA levels correlate with decreased connectivity between
+High IL-6, IL-1beta and IL-1-RA levels correlate with reduced connectivity between

-IL-6 mediates impairment of cognitive performance under stress.
-The higher the IL-1β, IL-6, and IL-8 stress response to an emotionally stressful movie, the greater the stress-related impairment of cognitive control/performance in the Stroop test.76
+IL-6 mediates impairment of cognitive performance during stress.
+The higher the IL-1β, IL-6, and IL-8 stress response to an emotionally stressful movie, the greater the stress-induced impairment of cognitive control/performance in the Stroop test.76

 IL-6 causes increased competitive social interactions.
-Basal blood levels of IL-6 and soluble TNF receptor correlate with the level of competitive social interactions.103 Competitive social interactions are the opposite of cooperation.
+The basal blood levels of IL-6 and the soluble TNF receptor correlate with the level of competitive social interactions.103 Competitive social interactions are the opposite of cooperation.

 IL-6 causes increased negative social interactions.
-IL-6 and soluble TNF receptor stress response correlated positively with the measure of negative social interactions.
-The basal blood level of soluble TNF receptor correlated positively with the measure of negative social interactions.103 Aggression is an example of negative social interaction.
+The IL-6 and soluble TNF receptor stress response correlated positively with the level of negative social interactions.
+The basal blood level of the soluble TNF receptor correlated positively with the level of negative social interactions.103 Aggression is an example of negative social interaction.

-Psychological stress (through TSST such as Angry memory retrieval) leads to an increase in IL-6 (as well as IL-1β and TNF-α) in terms of a stress response.
-The stress-induced increase in IL-6, IL-1β, and TNF-α correlated with negative emotions.79
+Psychological stress (through TSST such as Angry memory retrieval) leads to an increase in IL-6 (as well as IL-1β and TNF-α) in the sense of a stress response.
+The stress-induced increase in IL-6, IL-1β and TNF-α correlated with negative emotions.79

 1.2.5.3.
 IL-6 in serum: correlation to ADHD questionable¶